dotnet/docs/docs/core/compatibility/core-libraries/6.0/parameters-renamed-on-stream-derived-types.md

 The effect of this breaking change is minimal:

-- For existing binaries, its impact is limited to code that uses reflection to examine the names of parameters on the derived types.
+- For existing binaries, its impact is limited to code that uses reflection to examine the names of parameters on the affected derived types.
 - For source code, its impact is limited to code that uses named parameters to invoke methods on the derived stream type using a variable typed as that derived type.

 In both cases, the recommended action is to consistently use the base parameter name.